GregRos/preszr/README.md

 The first element of the array is always the *header*, which contains version and encoding information.
 All the other elements are the results of applying an encoding on an *entity*.

-As we discussed earlier, while encoding a value `szr` will encode its contents recursively.
+While encoding a value `szr` will encode its contents recursively.
 Each entity encoded in this way will be added to the end of the array, so that the final result will contain all encoded entities in the order of appearance.

 When an entity is encoded using the `ctx.encode` function, it will return an *szr reference* to the entity, which is just a numeric string that is the index of the encoded entity in the array, e.g. `"1"`, `"2"`, etc. Note that because the first element is always the header, `"0"` doesn't correspond to anything.